KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 **_the Problem ..._**

 _sooo ...
-You have decided to structure your project code by features.
+You have decided to structure your project code by features_.
 From a design perspective, there were a lot of considerations in determining the feature boundaries.
 In general, you are feeling good about the progress.
 It feels like the feature segregation is going to make your code much more manageable.